nils-mathieu/piscine-rust/module-12.md

 }
 ```

-Note that you may need to add trait bounds to *some* of the above methods to ensure their safety.
+Note that you may need to add trait bounds to some of the above methods to ensure their safety,

-Once again, be extra careful of the [variance](https://doc.rust-lang.org/nomicon/subtyping.html) of
+and once again, be extra careful of the *variance* of your type.
-your type.

 You must write tests for the functions you've written.